I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 2: Curation and Model Training

 We curated a subset of the collected data to train a personalized language model.
 We first started by filtering messages that the lead author did not want to publicly disclose.
 We applied a standard toxicity filtering pipeline~\cite{logacheva2022paradetox} to exclude any messages containing potentially offensive or inappropriate content.
 While this filtering step inevitably reduced the “truthfulness” or fidelity of the raw dataset, it removed utterances that may have reflected authentic but messy moments of interaction.
 This was especially important given that the model was trained using OpenAI’s fine-tuning API, which required uploading data to external servers.

+The decision to filter the data was directly shaped by insights from Phase~1: the same kinds of utterances that felt risky or overly revealing when logged were the ones we chose to filter out when preparing the training data.
+In this sense, filtering became a second opportunity to reinstate the conversational boundaries that were difficult to maintain during real-time logging.
 Beyond privacy, this filtering also reflected a deliberate design choice about authorship.
-We did not want the AI to be responsible for producing utterances such as profanity, curse words, or dark humor.
-Although these play a role in everyday communication, we did not trust the model to generate them in a way that was contextually appropriate.
-By excluding them from training, the user retained control over when and how these more sensitive or risky expressions occur.
-In practice, this meant that the model was shaped to produce only the kinds of utterances the user was comfortable delegating to it, while reserving sensitive forms of speech for his own discretion.
-In this sense, filtering was not just a technical preprocessing step, but a way of aligning the model with the lead author's communicative boundaries.
+The lead author did not want the AI to be responsible for producing utterances such as profanity, curse words, or dark humor.
+Although these play a role in everyday communication, he did not trust the model to generate them in a way that was contextually appropriate.
+By excluding them from training, he retained his agency over when and how these more sensitive or risky expressions occur.
+In practice, this meant that the model was shaped to produce only the kinds of utterances the lead author was comfortable delegating to it, while reserving sensitive forms of speech for his own discretion.
+In this sense, filtering was not just a technical preprocessing step, but a way of aligning the model with the lead author's communicative boundaries, and maintaining his agency.

 Out of 19,764 messages, 269 were filtered out automatically by the toxicity pipeline.
 Examples of such filtered utterances include: “It’s not just bull***t I wrote.”
 These removals illustrate the kinds of expressions that, while authentic to everyday communication, were judged unsuitable for inclusion in the training data, both because of privacy concerns and because the author did not want the model to reproduce them automatically.